-The Three Quarter Share is just that, 3/4 of our Full Share.
+The Three Quarter Share is just that: 3/4 the size of our Full Share.
 This share size is designed to meet the needs of 2-3 people or a family with small children with little left to carry over from week to week.
 (This is equivalent to our Couples Share size from previous years).

 $500 for 20 weeks

-The Half Share is half of our Full Share.
-This is a new option for us, meant to provide for either a single person or those that tend to eat out a few nights a week or are just learning to love veggies!
+The Half Share is half the size of our Full Share.
+This is a new option for us in 2019, meant to provide for either a single person, those that tend to eat out a few nights a week, or folks who are learning to love veggies!

 PICK-UP AT THE FARM

-When you pick up at the farm, most of your share’s produce has already been harvested by us and is waiting for you in the barn when you arrive – we recommend bringing a cooler, laundry basket, box, or bags to bring your produce home in.
+When you pick up here on the farm, most of your share’s produce has already been harvested by us and is waiting for you in the barn when you arrive – we recommend bringing a cooler, laundry basket, box, or bags to bring your produce home in.
 We also have some U-Pick options included with your share each week – throughout the season, there are flowers, beans, peas, berries, herbs, and much more that you get to harvest (for U-Pick, you’ll want to just bring a pair of scissors – and maybe a vase or jar to transport your flowers home safely).

 Nestled in the lush Snoqualmie Valley, with the Cascades just in the distance, Jubilee is a uniquely beautiful place – we hope that when you come to pick up your share, you’ll be able to enjoy a walk or a picnic on the farm.
 We invite you to make a day of it.